jbeisser/ipsearch/README.md

 `ipsearch`
 ----------

-Using the new Shodan InternetDB API, this stupid little thing will pull ports and IP info.
+Using the Shodan InternetDB and GeoDNS APIs, pull information about an IPAddress and associated hostnames (if any).

 It's stupid, and almost useful.